Health and Aging Policy Fellows Program

 - Harold Alan Pincus MD, Director

-- Kathleen M. Pike, PhD, Associate Director
+- Kathleen M. Pike, PhD, Deputy Director

 Fellows will be selected each year through a national competition based on their commitment to health and aging issues, leadership potential, and interest in impacting policy.
 The program has a broad interdisciplinary focus, and fellows have included physicians, nurses, social workers, psychologists, dieticians, healthcare administrators, epidemiologists, economists, and lawyers from academic and practice settings, spanning career stages from newly minted PhDs to senior professors and community leaders.